openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/01-create-project.md

 2020-02-07 09:09:12,449 INFO  [io.quarkus] (main) Installed features: [cdi, kogito, resteasy, resteasy-jackson, smallrye-openapi, swagger-ui]
 ```

-Because this is the first Maven Kogito/Quarkus build on this environment, the system first needs to download a number of dependencies, which can take some time.
+Because this is the first Maven Kogito/Quarkus build in this environment, the system first needs to download a number of dependencies.
+This can take some time.

-After the dependencies have been downloaded, and the application has been compiled, note the amazingly fast startup time!
-Once started, you can request the provided Swagger UI in the browser [using this link](https://[[CLIENT_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/swagger-ui).
+After the dependencies have downloaded, and the application is compiled, note the amazingly fast startup time!
+Once started, we can open the application's Swagger UI in the browser [using this link](https://[[CLIENT_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/swagger-ui).

-You should see the following page, which shows the Swagger-UI.
+We see the following Swagger-UI page.
 Because we have not yet implemented our application, there are no operations defined yet in our API:

 ![New Kogito Quarkus Web Page](/openshift/assets/middleware/middleware-kogito/new-quarkus-empty-swagger-ui.png)